 My lubricant collection is much more basic.
 I like to keep both a good quality petroleum-based oil and a good grease on hand.
 Even though I advise against using aerosol oils for lubrication, I usually do still like to keep a bottle on hand.
 I only use this type of oil for giving the outside of my firearm a light protective coating, or other quick or emergency tasks.
 These are usually low-quality, terrible products, but they can come in handy during a pinch.
 I like to round out my gun cleaning chemical collection with a bottle of CLP.
 This bottle rarely leaves my range kit, and I almost never use it at my gun cleaning table.

-Best Gun Cleaning Solvents and Oils on the Market
+Best Gun Cleaning Solvents and Oils on the Market in 2023

 Best Basic Solvent:

 Good old reliable Hoppe’s #9.
 This product has been a staple of the gun maintenance world for years, and if it ain’t broke, don’t fix it!
 This stuff was your Grandpa’s favorite gun cleaner, your dad’s favorite gun cleaner, and it should probably be your favorite gun cleaner too!
 I mean, what’s not to love about this stuff?
 It’s cheap, effective, and incredibly easy to use.
 I have just a small bottle, and (as long as you don’t spill it) will last you for years.
 This stuff cuts through carbon and lead fouling like a hot knife through butter.
 All you need to do is soak a patch or two in it and go to town.